Dublin Airport Injury Claim *

 - The condition that caused the accident was not there for a long enough period of time for the property owner or employees on the property to notice and rectify the issue.

-If you are to proceed with a Dublin Airport injury claim *, you may be entitled to compensation.
+If you are to proceed with an airport injury claim *, you may be entitled to compensation.
 The public liability compensation you claim is called damages.
 Here are the different types of damages:

 - General Damages: Non-financial damages such as pain and suffering and/or physical and emotional injuries following an accident in Dublin Airport.